Execution in Iran: concern for more prisoners on death row

 The Iranian judiciary has announced a tough course in the face of the protests.
 In parliament, too, members of parliament called for harsh sentences, up to the death penalty, for the thousands of detained protesters.
 Human rights activists estimate that at least 470 demonstrators have been killed and more than 18,000 arrested since mid-September.
 According to official information, 200 to 300 people have died so far.

 The trigger for the nationwide protests was the death of the Iranian Kurd Mahsa Amini.
-She died in police custody on September 16 after being arrested by the religious police for breaking the Islamic dress code.
+She died in police custody on September 16 following being arrested by the religious police for breaking the Islamic dress code.

-Iran: First execution after protests
+Iran: First execution following protests

 Enormous police presence during student protests